zairuiy-coding/Django_online_course_app/README.md

 # Online Course App

+**Introduction**

+The "onlinecourse" app is a web application designed to manage and deliver online courses.
+It allows instructors to create and manage courses, lessons, and quizzes, while learners can enroll in courses, complete lessons, and take quizzes.
+This app is built using the **Django** framework as a practice project to learn and demonstrate web development skills.

 **General Notes**

-The "onlinecourse" app is the first application I built using the *Django* framework for practice purposes.🤗
+This is the first application I built with the **Django** framework for practice purposes. 🤗

 **ER Diagram**

 This is the ER diagram design for the system.

 ![Onlinecourse ER Diagram](https://github.com/ibm-developer-skills-network/final-cloud-app-with-database/blob/master/static/media/course_images/onlinecourse_app_er.png)

 **Setup Instructions**